+The results obtained from the experiment match the predictions made by Equations 1 and 2.
+In part 1 the static friction was larger than the kinetic friction.
+This is always the case as it requires more force to overcome friction when an object is not already in motion.
+In part 2 it was confirmed that the force of friction was proportional to the weight of both the blocks and the coefficient of kinetic friction of the block in contact with the table.
+The results of part 3 confirmed that the surface area does not effect the force of friction.
+In part 4 the angle of repose can be approximated by Equation 3.

-Summary: In this experiment we measured the coefficients of static and kinetic friction for two different blocks sliding.
+Summary: In this experiment the coefficients of static and kinetic friction were measured for two different blocks sliding.
 The effect of mass of the force of friction was examined along with the effect of surface area.
 Lastly the angle of repose for a block on an inclined plane was measured.

 Applications: Friction is everywhere in our daily lives.
 In fact you would not be able to walk without it.
 If you tried walking on a frictionless surface you would go nowhere.
 It is only the friction between the bottom of your feet and the ground as your muscles push against the ground that propels you forward.